 The musical scale used in western music originated with the ancient Greeks.
 Originally there were seven primary notes to a scale.
 This is called a diatonic scale and even non-musicians are familiar with it as do-re-me-fa-so-la-ti-do.
-This scale can be played with the white keys on a piano keyboard, starting with C. As you go though a diatonic scale it is eight steps from do back to do again.
+This scale can be played with the white keys on a piano keyboard, starting with C. As you go through a diatonic scale, it is eight steps from do back to do again.
 For this reason, this range of notes is called an octave.

 Over time, five more notes were added to the western musical scale.
 This 12-note scale is called a chromatic scale.
 For a scale starting with C, the five extra notes are played on a piano keyboard by pressing the black keys.